SrijitD/MSc_in_Machine_Learning_and_Artificial_Intelligence/Course_1-PreLaunch_Preparatory_Content/Module_4-Math_for_Machine_Learning/4_Differential_Calculus.md

 #### Derivatives by First Principles

-Q - Differentiate the following function f(x)=x3+x2/2+3 and evaluate the differential at x=5.
+Qn: Differentiate the following function f(x)=x3+x2/2+3 and evaluate the differential at x=5.
 You may already know how to compute the derivative directly, but you may try doing it using first principles for a short algebra warm-up.
-A - 80
+Ans: 80

-Q - Differentiate the function f(x)=x2−5x+6 and evaluate the differential at x=−1 using first principles.
+Qn: Differentiate the function f(x)=x2−5x+6 and evaluate the differential at x=−1 using first principles.
-A - -7
+Ans: -7

 In practice, computing derivatives by first principles is a tedious process.
 But once the derivatives of a few simple functions are known, the derivatives of other complex functions can be easily computed using some rules_._